Sunbird-Ed/Sunbird-MCP/sunbird_mcp/README.md

-# DIKSHA Content Search MCP Server
+# Sunbird Content Search MCP Server

-This is an MCP Server in Python implementing DIKSHA content search tools.
+This is an MCP Server in Python implementing Sunbird content search tools.
 It provides the following features:

-- **Search DIKSHA Content**: A tool that searches DIKSHA's educational content based on various filters and parameters
+- **Search Sunbird Content**: A tool that searches Sunbird's educational content based on various filters and parameters
-- **Read DIKSHA Content**: A tool that retrieves artifact URLs for books by their content ID
+- **Read Sunbird Content**: A tool that retrieves artifact URLs for books by their content ID
 - **Debug in [MCP Inspector](https://github.com/modelcontextprotocol/inspector)**: A feature that allows you to debug the MCP Server using the MCP Inspector

-## Get started with the DIKSHA Search MCP Server
+## Get started with the Sunbird Search MCP Server

 > **Prerequisites**
 >